 Also known as the aspartate aminotransferase, is an enzyme that exists in two forms namely the cytoplasmic and the mitochondrial.
 It is a pyridoxal phosphate-dependent enzyme that catalyzes the reversible reaction between glutamate and aspartate and therefore critical during amino acid metabolism.
 It is used in the determination of liver health by measuring it against alanine transaminase (AST/ALT ratio).

 The levels in serum can be raised by other tissues other than the liver, however, when the levels are twice the normal ranges extensive testing should be done to check the reason.
-In certain pregnancy conditions such as hyperemesis gravidarum, AST can reach as high as 73 IU/L, 66 IU/L in pre-eclampsia, and 81 IU/L in HELLP syndrome.
+In certain pregnancy conditions such as hyperemesis gravidarum, AST in a liver function test can reach as high as 73 IU/L, 66 IU/L in pre-eclampsia, and 81 IU/L in HELLP syndrome.

 Alanine Transaminase (ALT)